JetBrains/Qodana/topics/set-up-your-project.md

-# Set up your project in Qodana Cloud
+# Set up your project in %cloud%

 <link-summary>